BlakeRhodes/Learn-to-Program/index.md

 share: true
 ---

-# You are doing it!
+Your work is quite engaging!
+Here are my suggestions for revisions to enhance clarity, grammar, and overall flow:

+---

+# You've Got This!

 Welcome to howToProgram, my collection of writings on programming.

-Think of this repo as an exploration of how I think about programming.
+Think of this repository as a journey through my programming thought process.

-If you have input or disagree, open up an issue, I would love to hear from you.
+If you have any suggestions or disagree, feel free to open an issue – I'd love to hear from you.

-## Why are you writing this?
+## Why Am I Writing This?

-I m trying to articulate a philosophy of programming, specifically readability is all that matters in finished code.
+I'm trying to articulate a philosophy of programming, with a specific focus on readability as the key aspect of finished code.
+Readability matters, perhaps even more than functionality.
-Readability and that it works, but it working is secondary.
 Why?
-Imagine trying to get hard to read code to work.
+Imagine the challenge of working with code that's hard to comprehend.

-## How to Eat the Elephant
+## How to Consume the Elephant

-I am going to prepare a Table of Contents for this project, but since it is non linear in its approach, don't worry if you go down a different road.
+I will prepare a Table of Contents for this project.
+However, given its non-linear nature, don't be concerned if you find yourself exploring different paths.

-Also, I have tagged topics as they are mentioned, but haven't worked to completeness.
-If you are interested a topic that is tagged but incomplete, post an issue and mention the tag.
-We can start a conversation about it.
+I've tagged various topics as they appear, though they may not yet be fully developed.
+If you're interested in a topic that's tagged but incomplete, raise an issue and mention the tag.
+We can then initiate a dialogue about it.

 ## Table of Contents

-#begin
 1. [Three Tools](Three%20Tools.html)
 2. [Patterns](Patterns.html)
 3. [Combining Patterns](Combining%20Patterns.html)